 (Eg. cd C:\Users\himanshu.puri\AppData\Local\Android\sdk\platform-tools).
 Run “adb devices” command.

 You should see your connected devices listed in Command Prompt window.
-As we already opened the emulator in step-1, so you should be able to see the unique id of it.
-I am doing this action just to make sure that the emulator is connected or not.
+As android device is already connected to computer via USB, so you should be able to see the unique id of it.
+We are doing this action just to make sure that the android device is successfully connected or not.

 4. Double click on uiautomatorviewer.bat file.
 It will open up UIAutomation Viewer.

 5. Click on the Device screenshot option on the top left.
-It will take the screen shot of the emulator screen.
+It will take the screen shot of your android device.

 6. Now move your mouse to an element which you want to inspect and click on it.
 Now you will be able to see the properties of that element on the right side of UIAutomationviewer.

-Lets discuss about the possible locators that one can use for a UI Element in android native app
+Lets discuss about the possible locators that we can use to identify UI Element

 First one is : X-PATH

-Most of you aware of x-path as we generally use it in web automation testing.
+Most of you aware of x-path as we use it in web automation testing.

-Command to type email id using XPATH would be :
+Command to click on button 7 using XPATH would be :

 Id is always our first priority, so if we have the ID then there is no need to use any other locator.

-Command to type email id using ID would be :
+Command to click on button 7 using ID would be :

-driver.findElement(By.className("android.widget.EditText")).sendKeys("firstname.lastname@example.org"); //In the above screen shot, there are two input box(email and password) and the class name is same for both.
-So my above command will identify the first element from the top which is email input box.
+driver.findElement(By.className("android.widget.Button")).click(); //In the above screen shot, class name is same for all buttons.
+So, above command will identify the first element from the top.
+Using class name in this case is not a good idea.

-If you really like the information provided above, please don’t forget to like us on Facebook, you can also leave the comment.
+If you find the information provided above is useful, please don’t forget to like us on Facebook, you can also leave the comment.